CFI-Electronics-Club/Dev-Board-Documentation/Jayanth/Theremin using LDR/README.md

     pinMode(buzzerPin, OUTPUT); // set a pin for buzzer output }
 void loop() {
-    // read the values of the potentiometer photValue = analogRead(photopin); // Values 0-1023
+    // read the values of the photoresistor photValue = analogRead(photopin); // Values 0-1023
-    // normalize the readings of a photoresistor to thatof the buzzer and photoresistor buzzerFreq = (photValue * buzzMAX) / photoMAX;
+    // normalize the readings of a photoresistor to that of the buzzer and photoresistor buzzerFreq = (photValue * buzzMAX) / photoMAX;
     buzz(buzzerPin, buzzerFreq, 10);
 }